jarviscanada/jarvis_data_eng_ZiyangLin/README.md

 # Ziyang Lin .
 Jarvis Consulting

-I am a new graduate from the University of Toronto with a bachelor degree in Statistics and Computer Science who holds a keen interest in both business and IT technologies.
+I am a new graduate from the University of Toronto with a Bachelor's degree in Statistics and Computer Science who holds a keen interest in both business and IT technologies.
 Within my coursework, I built a solid software engineering foundation along with working knowledge in data science and machine learning.
 Besides, my strong communication skills trained from a wide range of volunteering and leadership experience also allow me to work comfortably in both business and technical settings.
 I enjoy a dynamic and challenging work environment where I can apply my techincal knowledge to solve real-world business problems, and I am always open to new learning opportunities.

 ## Skills